orilan93/SiameseFish/documentation.md

 ## Few-shot learning

-Few-shot learning is machine learning techniques in which you have few training examples per class.
+Few-shot learning is a machine learning techniques in which you have few training examples per class.
 One such technique is to transform the data into embeddings that clusters points from the same class together and then perform classification on these.